A Seat At the Table for Everyone

 He’s saying that no one should take this invitation for granted based on being an Israelite, as the original audience would have understood it, or in our day, taking this invitation for granted based on making a decision at a young age or belonging to the right group, going to the proper church or school, even doing good religious things like charity.
 Those are the ones that miss it in this parable, treating an invitation to this meal as a box to check once and then spending their lives based on other things, like their own busyness, possessions, and families.

 Here’s the good news: This invite comes to everyone.
 It isn’t reserved for a specific ethnicity, nationality, social class, or gender.
-It isn’t reserved for those that are good, powerful, or successful.
+It isn’t reserved for those who are good, powerful, or successful.
 The seat at the table isn’t based on our merit, and it’s free…for us.

 But it was not entirely free.
 On the cross, Jesus Christ, the great host of our banquet, provided the payment needed to cancel our sins and provide our seat at the table.
 His love for us made Him a dishonored outcast.
-He was killed as a criminal so that all who were outcasts would be welcomed in as honored family.
+He was killed as a criminal so that all who were outcasts would be welcomed in as honored families.

 At that feast in eternity, we’re promised that every tribe, tongue, and language will be there.
 That men and women together will be there.
 That the poor, the outcast, and the lonely will be there.
+We’re invited too.

-Because God invited us to His table, even in our unworthiness, we are then freed to imitate Christ in this parable as we joyfully and graciously feast with others, even in our shared unworthiness, at our table.
+Because God invited us to His table, even in our unworthiness, we are freed to imitate Christ in this parable as we joyfully and graciously feast with others, even in our shared unworthiness, at our table.

 How can we approach meals?